MabelleLuna/MabelleLuna/README.md

 <h2>Hi there🌸</h2>
 <h6>I'm a developer working remote in California👩‍💻 I love building and designing websites!
-Some random side projects I've done include small RPG games, rendering graphics & I am currently working on building a hybrid mobile app.
+Some random side projects I've done include small RPG games, rendering 3D graphics & I am currently working on building a hybrid mobile app.
-I have front end, back end, and full stack experience.
 <p></p>Alumna from California State University of Bakersfield with a Bachelor of Science in Computer Science and a concentration in Information Systems.</h6>
 </h6>
 <h5>List of Languages I use:</h5>